afritzler/k8s-first-aid/README.md

 ```
 The root file system can be found under `/hostroot/`.

-Once in the busybox you can also do a `chroot`
+Once in the busybox you can do a `chroot`
 ```
 chroot /hostroot
 ```
+Now you should have access to the underlying OS.